12 Family Camps Within Driving Distance of the Bay Area - 510 Families

 Where: Sierra Foothills

-Dates and Prices: 2-night or 3-night sessions throughout the summer. $420 or $570 per person depending on length of session; Children under 6 are FREE
+Dates and Prices: 2-night or 3-night sessions throughout the summer. $435 or $585 per person depending on the length of session; ages 3-6 are $100 each; children under 2 are FREE

 Camp it Up!
 (LGBTQAI+ families)

 For 35 years, Camp It Up! has been combining all the joys of family camp and recreation with LGBTQIA family support and inclusion.
-Camp It Up! has announced they have a new location for 2024.
-As of this writing, the location has not been shared, so visit their website for updates.
+Camp It Up! details for 2025 are not yet posted, so visit their website for updates.

 Website >

-Dates and Prices: July 3-7 2024.
+Dates and Prices: TBD for 2025.
 Registration details will be here once available >

 Cazadero Family Performing Arts Camp